FAQ

 Can I cancel anytime?

 Yes.
 Pro Monthly cancels at end of period.
-Pro Annual and Premium are refundable within 14 days, prorated after.
+Pro Annual and Premium refund eligibility depends on usage and downloads.
+See the refund policy for the full terms.

 What payment methods do you accept?